qaisjp/comm2-report/chapters/30-impl/3000-squatting.md

 We think this makes the site susceptible to "name-squatting".
 Name-squatting, a form of _cybersquatting_, is the practice of registering - and not legitimately using - popular names in the hope to mislead others, or block others from using the name for a genuine purpose.

-We checked to see if there are any user accounts that appear to "squat" a large number of resource names.
+We checked to see if there are any user accounts that appear to "squat" on a large number of resource names.
 On the existing system's database, we first we ran the following query to get the list of users that own at least twenty resources.

 ```sql
 with owners as (